SasView/documents/SasView Roadmap.md

 Wrapping up the code camp III work lead to release 3.1 which includes several bug fixes including a thread problem that could cause crashing.
 The documentation was completely updated, and the optimization engine was replaced with the BUMPS package which provides several new options besides the default levenberg-Marquardt, including a monte carlo method, DREAM, which provides a more robust error estimation and a number of graphical outputs of parameter correlation and convergence.

-**Early 2016 (post code camp IV - Delft) - Release 4.0**
+**March-September 2016 (post code camp IV - Delft) - Release 4.0**

-The major task for this release will be the separation of the model calculation code from the GUI.
-This work is currently underway with the model package in a separate repository (*sasmodels*) and models being gradually migrated to the new framework.
-This project will significantly clean up the code base and start disentangling the computational code from the GUI code which has crept in over the years.
-Importantly, it will also hugely simplify the process of implementing new models, provide the ability for users to drop in either a C or python SasView discoverable model and provide access to the built-in polydispersity functions. **This has been identified as the biggest stumbling block for further uptake by the community: it is both a frustration to current users and is preventing many power users from embracing SasView more fully****.**
+The major task for this release was the separation of the model calculation code from the GUI.
+This was done by creating a model package (*sasmodels*) in a separate repository and migating all the old models into the new framework.
+This project helped to significantly clean up the code base and start disentangling the computational code from the GUI code which has crept in over the years.
+Most importantly, it also hugely simplifies the process of implementing new models, provides the ability for users to drop in either a C or python SasView discoverable model and provides access to the built-in polydispersity functions. **This had been identified as the biggest stumbling block for further uptake by the community: it was both a frustration to current users and preventing many power users from embracing SasView more fully****.**

-Additionally, it will enable transparent access to multiprocessing and GPU support for many users.
-On most macs this could provide native speedups of 10 to 100 for complex fitting, while windows machines should see a modest speedups but will require the installation of OpenCl by most users to take full advantage of the GPU speedup.
-This process will be simplified as much as possible for the user.
-The sasmodels package will incorporate calculation of SESANS curves from SANS models as well as native SESANS models.
-This will enable the use of sasmodels with BUMPS in scripts to fit SESANS data and prepare for the integration of SESANS fitting into the SasView GUI.
-Finally, subject to the availability of sufficient resources, all the model documentation will be reviewed and the tutorial documentation will begin to be redone.
+In the process, the model code was completely refactored to both simplify and standize the writing of models, and to automaticaly enable transparent access to multiprocessing and GPU support for many users by using OpenCL.
+Depending on the model this could provide speedups of 10 to 100 for complex fitting finally making 2D fitting start to be practical.
+Macs come natively with openCL installed as do many pcs.
+Most PCs can be however be so enabled if they don't come that way out of the box and there are some speed gains even without GPU.
+SESANS infrastructure did not make it into release 4.0 but is ongoing at this point, however sasmodels can be run via scripts to fit SESANS data using BUMPS.
+Finally, the a plan for improving the user documentation was developed.
+The model documentation was moved into the model file itself thus keeping the model calculation and its documentation together, and all the model documentation was reviewed at some level and a standardized format developed though not completely implemented by release 4.0.
+Some cleanup to the menu bar and organization of the online documentation was begun with a plan to release it also as a PDF which would serve as a manual and a discussiong types of tutorials should be considered.
+Finally, with the aid of a summer student funding from ISIS, a web based "markeplace" of models was deployed which allows for uploading and sharing models.

 Task Summary (Subject to the availability of sufficient resources):